 Introduction

 A robotics PCB is a specialized circuit board designed to manage the electronic components of a robot.
 It acts as the backbone, connecting microcontrollers, sensors, actuators, and power systems to ensure seamless operation.
 These boards are critical in robotics electronics because they provide the electrical infrastructure for processing data, controlling movements, and responding to environmental inputs.
-Without a well-designed PCB, a robot may suffer from unreliable performance, signal interference, or power inefficiencies.
+Without a well-designed robotics PCB, a robot may suffer from unreliable performance, signal interference, or power inefficiencies.

 Technical Principles of Robotics PCB Design